-To create a Symbol, select a group, Artboard, or a selection of layers and choose Create Symbol in the toolbar, or choose Layer › Create Symbol in the menu.
-Give your Symbol a name and choose whether to send its master version to a separate Symbols page or keep it on the page you’re currently looking at.
+To create a Symbol, select a group, Artboard, or a selection of layers and choose Create in the toolbar, Layer › Create Symbol in the menu, or press ⌘ + Y on your keyboard.
+Give your Symbol a name and choose whether to send its Source version to a separate Symbols page or keep it on the page you’re currently looking at.

-When you create a Symbol, Sketch creates both a master and an instance of it.
-You can create as many instances of the same Symbol as you like, but you’ll only ever have one master.
-If you make a change to a master this will also show in any instances of that Symbol in your document.
+When you create a Symbol, Sketch creates both a Source and an Instance of it.
+You can create as many instances of the same Symbol as you like, but you’ll only ever have one Source.
+If you make a change to a Source this will also show in any instances of that Symbol in your document.

 If you choose Send Symbol to “Symbols” page, you’ll see a new page above the Layer List called Symbols.
-In here, you’ll find your master.
+In here, you’ll find your Source.